fortrabbit/help/docs/mysql.md

 ### Accessing the remote MySQL from your local App

-It might also be possible to access the fortrabbit database from the local installation of your App.
-Think your local development App will directly connect to the fortrabbit App.
+It is also possible to access the fortrabbit database from the local installation of your App.
 You will need to open a tunnel, as described above to do so.
-We recommend to not do that.
-It's not only slow, it will most likely cause you some trouble.
-Best separate your local development environment from production.
+While possible we do not recommend that approach.
+You local App will feel slow, unless you have a very good internet connection.
+Further, you will run the risk of messing up the database if several apps are wrinting to it at the same time.
+The best practice here is separating the local development environment from production.

 ### Differences between Professional and Universal